Source code for wolfgpu.tile_packer

 [docs] def tile_reversed_indirection_map(self): return self._packed_to_domain_indir

 [docs] def tile_indirection_map(self): """ The tile indirection map.
-Its shape is (nb_tiles_y,nb_tiles_x,2).
+Its shape is (nb_tiles_y,nb_tiles_x,2) (so it's defined in term of the original, non-tiled domain).
 The z-axis contains the indirected coordinates of the bottom-left corner of the tile denoted by the x and y axis values.
-For example, if you have the tile coordinates (t_i, t_j), then map[t_i, t_j, :] is a 2-tuple containing the coordinates (in meshes) of the bottom-left corner of that tile, on the indirected map. """ return self._tile_indirection_map
+For example, if you have the tile coordinates (t_i, t_j), then map[t_i, t_j, :] is a 2-tuple containing the coordinates (in meshes) of the bottom-left corner of that tile, on the tiled, packed domain.
+Note that the (i,j) is (horizontal, vertical) coordinates but the indirection matrix is (vertical horizontal).
+FIXME That's completely awkward.
+I should keep (j,i) as (vert, horiz) """ return self._tile_indirection_map

 [docs] def mode(self) -> TilePackingMode: return self._mode

 [docs] def packed_size(self): """ Size of the arrays after padding them and packing them in tiles, expressed in meshes.
 Size is a (width, height) tuple.
-Note that this size can be very different than the actual computation domain size. """ if self._mode != TilePackingMode.TRANSPARENT: return (self._packed_nb_tiles_x * self._tile_size, self._packed_nb_tiles_y * self._tile_size) else: return (self._width, self._height)
+Note that this size can be very different than the actual computation domain size (because tiles are heavily reorganized). """ if self._mode != TilePackingMode.TRANSPARENT: return (self._packed_nb_tiles_x * self._tile_size, self._packed_nb_tiles_y * self._tile_size) else: return (self._width, self._height)

 [docs] def packed_size_in_tiles(self): """ Size of the arrays after padding them and packing them in tiles, expressed in tiles.
 Size is a (width, height) tuple.
 Note that this size can be very different than the actual computation domain size. """ return (self._packed_nb_tiles_x, self._packed_nb_tiles_y)

 [docs] def size_in_tiles(self): """ Size of the (original, non packed, non tiled) computation domain, in tiles.
-Not that we count full tiles.
-So if one dimension of the domain is not a multiple of the tile size, then we round one tile up.
+Note that we count full tiles.
+So if one dimension of the domain is not a multiple of the tile size, then we round upwards.
 Size is a (width, height) tuple. """ return ((self._width +self._tile_size-1) // self._tile_size, (self._height+self._tile_size-1) // self._tile_size)

 [docs] def tile_size(self) -> int: """ The tile size.
 Note that tiles are squared. """ return self._tile_size